Julian Davies (author): Works

 Davies sent his first manuscript, Revival House, to Penguin unsolicited in 1990, where it was published in 1991.
 While the book proved controversial, it received many enthusiastic reviews.
 Helen Elliott wrote in the Melbourne Herald: ‘The prose is spare and clean, the assurance is enviable, the tone measured, infallible...’ and Rob Johnson wrote in the Adelaide Advertiser: ‘...a tour de force... a strikingly accomplished performance.’

 Davies’ novels are considerably varied in their stylistic approach and thematic concerns but share an overall interest in the relationship between sensual experience and how we conduct our lives, between our passions and our ethical concerns.
-‘The point for Davies, in this beautifully crafted and exquisitely controlled novel (The Beholder) is that... it is only through affection and engagement that we can ever truly live nobly.’
-(James Bradley, Sydney Morning Herald).
-Davies' concern for the power of language has developed from the more straightforward clarity of his first novel, Revival House ‘...tremendously impressive... the writing is controlled and elegant,’ (Fiona Capp wrote in Australian Book Review), to become more expressive.
-‘The area where he (Davies) exerts his mastery with most cunning is that of language.
+James Bradley wrote for the Sydney Morning Herald, ‘The point for Davies, in this beautifully crafted and exquisitely controlled novel (The Beholder) is that... it is only through affection and engagement that we can ever truly live nobly.’
+Fiona Capp, writing for Australian Book Review, stated that Revival House was ‘...tremendously impressive... the writing is controlled and elegant,’.
+Pete Wolfe, a professor for the University of Missouri, wrote that ‘The area where he (Davies) exerts his mastery with most cunning is that of language.
 Luminous and tactile, the prose tracks so smoothly it conceals the grip it exerts.
 Again and again, he finds the right word, the right inflection, and the right angle...
 Style lends distinction of all kinds...
-(Peter Wolfe, University of Missouri, St Louis).

 His most recent novel, with drawings on nearly every page by Phil Day (artist), takes the novel to a new place.
 'Crow Mellow makes no secret of its strangeness... (it) wants not simply to look different but to be read differently too.’
 (Michael Richardson, The Newtown Review of Books).